 - What is the interest rate?
 How much of a drag will this put on our future progress, and is the time I’m saving now really worth it when looking at the bigger picture?

-If you allow yourself to take out technical debt even once, there’s something you’ve go to remember: every moment of down time should be pay back time.
+If you allow yourself to take out technical debt even once, there’s something you’ve got to remember: every moment of downtime should be payback time.
 Keep yourself accountable.
-Make a habit of refactoring on the go; using your low pressure time blocks to go back through the code and tidy up areas which are less than ideal.
-For larger technical debts or debts which have added up, you’ll want to schedule time blocks to go in with a sledge hammer and break down the uglies.
+Make a habit of refactoring on the go; using your low-pressure time blocks to go back through the code and tidy up areas that are less than ideal.
+For larger technical debts which have added up, you’ll want to schedule time blocks to go in with a sledgehammer and break down the uglies.

 It’s not fun.
-It can be scary sometimes, and it is always singularly unrewarding: at the end of the day, after all your sweat and hard work, you have nothing new to show anyone.
-But if you’ve got good, clean code, your future self will thank you—and your work tomorrow, the next day and the day after that will be that much easier.
+It can be scary sometimes, and it is always singularly unrewarding: at the end of the day, after all, your sweat and hard work, you have nothing new to show anyone.
+However, if you’ve got good, clean code, your future self will thank you—and your work tomorrow, the next day and the day after that will be that much easier.